-This section reviews corrosion precautions, sensor calibration, and replacement of the battery.
+This section reviews corrosion precautions, replacement of the battery, O-ring maintenance, and sensor calibration.
 The SBE 48's accuracy is sustained by the care and calibration of the sensor and by establishing proper handling practices.

 Corrosion Precautions

 When used as described in this manual, the SBE 48 is not exposed to seawater, and no corrosion precautions are required.